chartjs/Chart.js/docs/docs/axes/radial/linear.md

 title: Linear Radial Axis
 ---

-The linear scale is used to chart numerical data.
+The linear radial scale is used to chart numerical data.
 As the name suggests, linear interpolation is used to determine where a value lies in relation the center of the axis.

 The following additional configuration options are provided by the radial linear scale.